-LinkedIn is way more than a place for job seekers.
+LinkedIn is way more than a place for job seekers to network and find jobs.
 If that’s the last time you used it, then you’re missing out on a powerful tool.
-Having a 100% completed profile with updated information, as well as a company profile page for your business, increases your trust and credibility factor immensely.
+Having a completed profile with updated information, as well as a company profile page for your business, increases your trust and credibility factor immensely.
 It helps establish you and your company as experts in your field or industry.
+Related: What is E-E-A-T?

 Think of LinkedIn as a global chamber of commerce on steroids.
 It’s more B2B (business-to-business) than B2C (business-to-consumer), but LinkedIn users are sophisticated consumers!
 And it’s full of referral sources.
-They have over 850 million members.
+They have over 1.2-1.3 billion active monthly users (MAU) with about 135 million logging in daily.
 Moreover, they continue to see record levels of engagement.

-Below are two videos of webinars on the 2 aspects of LinkedIn the Company Profile side and the Personal/Individual Profile side.
+Below are two basic videos on the 2 aspects of LinkedIn: the Company Profile side and the Personal/Individual Profile side.
 Mastering these will help you unleash its power.
 Because…

 It’s not who you know, it’s who your friends know.